2025 Information

 AGES 9-14

-Crystal Whyte donates an additional 10$ for 1st place in homemade bread
+Crystal Whyte donates an additional 10$ for 1st place 39 Haunted House

 ELEMENTARY SCHOOL, SECTION D